Rything/iot-rule-engine-1/README.md

 ## ToDo
-- Send an email when device attribute changes.[Under Development]
+- Send an email when device attribute changes.[on progress]
-- Create an alarm when telemetry value exceeds a certain threshold.[Under Development]
+- Create an alarm when telemetry value exceeds a certain threshold.[on progress]
-- Forward telemetry data to Kafka, RabbitMQ or external RESTful server.[Under Development]
+- Forward telemetry data to Kafka, RabbitMQ or external RESTful server.[on progress]